tamirscherf/Rat_features_extraction/README.md

 <p align="center"><img src="https://github.com/tamirscherf/My_Code/blob/master/visualization/Cyclic_loss_derivative_cases.png" width = "400" height = "228">

 ### Using two nets for minimizing execution time
 **Most frames are predicted by a net based on 50X50 pixel input image in order to minimize execution time.
-This low resolution do not always give satisficing results due to certain behavior of the rat.
+This low resolution does not always give satisfying results due to certain behavior of the rat.
 A net based on 100X100 pixel input is used where the 50x50 fails.
 Recognizing those part required creative implementation**

 The input images were downsampled from 200X200 pixels to 100X100 and 50X50.
 While the net performances on most of the 50X50 images were good, for a few images the 50X50 resolution was too low and caused bad results.
 Those images were frames of a certain behavior of the rat.
 Only a net trained over 100X100 input image, along with smoothing, gave satisfying results.
 #### Bad performance of one of the first 50x50 nets VS good performance 100x100 net